 They’re emotionless robots

-This is patently untrue because lots of men were crushed by how shit the latest Star Wars film was.
+Patently untrue because lots of men were crushed by how shit the last Star Wars trilogy was.
 Whole theatres were filled with men quietly sobbing into their popcorn as they learnt that the Emperor was Rey’s grandad for some f**king reason.
 They just usually bottle everything up out of fear of being called ‘bubbly’.

 They never really grow up